BitShares-Committee/proposals/160208_feeschedule.md

 take some more weeks to complete.

-To resolve the highly discussed fee issue of many shareholders, the BitShares community and most of the existing businesses, the committee members have decided to step up and act now with the option for modifications once BSIP#10 is available.
+To resolve the highly discussed fee issue of many shareholders, the BitShares community and most of the existing businesses, some committee members have decided to step up and act now with the option for modifications once BSIP#10 is available.

 After several days of intensive discussion, we've constructed a whole new fee schedule for the BitShares ecosystem that has **drastically reduces** the fees required for the **core